Netanyahu out, Bennett in as Israel marks end of an era - Up News Info

 Article content

-“The government will make an effort to deepen and enhance our relations with both parties – bipartisan,” Bennett said.

-Bennett has drawn anger from within the right-wing camp for breaking a campaign pledge by joining forces with Lapid – and an allegation from Netanyahu that he defrauded the electorate.
-Bennett has said another election – a likely outcome if no government were formed – would have been a disaster for Israel.
+At home, Bennett has angered right-wingers, however, by breaking a campaign pledge in joining forces with Lapid, having to fend off allegations from Netanyahu that he defrauded the electorate.
+Bennett cited the national interest, arguing that a fifth election would have been a disaster for Israel.

-Both Bennett and Lapid have said they want to bridge political divides and unite Israelis under a government that will work hard for all its citizens.
+Both Bennett and Lapid have said they want to bridge political divides and unite Israelis.

-Their cabinet, which met for the first time late on Sunday, faces huge foreign, security and financial challenges: Iran, a fragile ceasefire with Palestinian militants in Gaza, a war crimes probe by the International Criminal Court, and economic recovery following the coronavirus pandemic.
+But the new Cabinet, which met for the first time late on Sunday, faces huge foreign, security and financial challenges: Iran, a fragile ceasefire with Palestinian militants in Gaza, a war crimes probe by the International Criminal Court, and post-pandemic economic recovery.

 Bennett listed as priorities reforms in education, health, cutting red tape to grow businesses and lower housing costs.
-Coalition leaders have said it would pass a two-year budget to help stabilize the country’s finances and maintain a “status quo” on issues of religion and state.
+Coalition leaders have said it would pass a two-year budget to help stabilize the country’s finances.

-(Reporting by Maayan Lubell and Jeffrey Heller Editing by William Maclean, Jane Merriman, Frances Kerry and Andrew Heavens)
+(Reporting by Maayan Lubell and Jeffrey Heller; Additional reporting by Ari Rabinovitch and Stephen Farrell in Jerusalem and Rami Amichay in Tel Aviv; Frances Kerry, Andrew Heavens and Peter Cooney)

 Advertisement